tchen01/tchen01.github.io/research/index.md

 %Research

+The less time scientists have to wait for code to run, the more time they can spend thinking about the problems they are tackling.
+My research aims to develop methods to support the scientists taking on the problems of today.

 I'm interested in incorporating probabilistic techniques into classical algorithms to develop methods which are fast and reliable, both in theory and in practice.
 Right now I in the field of Numerical Linear Algebra on [Krylov subspace methods](./krylov).
 I hope that my work will help to bridge the gap between theoretical computer science and applied computational science.